 Why people are so fixated on bears and murders?
 The last (and only) recorded death from a wild bear in California, Oregon, or Washington?
 A four-year-old girl in 1974.
 The last hiker killed by a mountain lion on the PCT?
 Never.
 The last time a person was murdered on the PCT?
 Also, never.

 The idea that hikers should be afraid of bears, mountain lions, and murders is so irrational that to even engage it is a waste of time.
 That's right, you just wasted an entire minute of your life.

 But this is America, we have to be afraid of something.
 You’re right, anonymous reader, we do.
 And so now I present to you seventeen things scarier than bears on the Pacific Crest Trail.

 Bolts of electricity from the sky: the scariest thing on the Pacific Crest Trail, bar none.
 When it comes to “things that pucker your butthole”, the wrath of Zeus shits all over bears and cougars.
-It won't matter if you are walking along an exposed ridge, fleeing down into a valley, or just sitting in your tent – all activities are terrifying in a thunderstorm.
-According to National Oceanic and Atmospheric Administration's (NOAA) website, “you are not safe anywhere outside” during a thunderstorm.
+It won’t matter if you are walking along an exposed ridge, fleeing down into a valley, or just sitting in your tent – all activities are terrifying in a thunderstorm.
+According to the National Oceanic and Atmospheric Administration’s (NOAA) website, “you are not safe anywhere outside” during a thunderstorm.
 Lightning strikes without prejudice, and if you get caught in a storm, in the middle of the wilderness, miles from shelter, then you will know its fury.
 Watch me being scared of lighting on the PCT here.